dell/terraform-provider-powerscale/docs/data-sources/user_group.md

 page_title: "powerscale_user_group Data Source - terraform-provider-powerscale"
 subcategory: ""
 description: |-
   This datasource is used to query the existing User Groups from PowerScale array.
-The information fetched from this datasource can be used for getting the details / for further processing in resource block.
+The information fetched from this datasource can be used for getting the details or for further processing in resource block.
 PowerScale User Group allows you to do operations on a set of users, groups and well-knowns.
 ---

 # powerscale_user_group (Data Source)

 This datasource is used to query the existing User Groups from PowerScale array.
-The information fetched from this datasource can be used for getting the details / for further processing in resource block.
+The information fetched from this datasource can be used for getting the details or for further processing in resource block.
 PowerScale User Group allows you to do operations on a set of users, groups and well-knowns.

 ## Example Usage